principalkelvo/Brightline-Peach-Homes/README.md

 ## Description

->> Data transmission over the internet has never been simpler, but sending sensitive information over email or a cloud service could be a mistake.
-There is always a danger that data could be intercepted, and in some circumstances, this could be disastrous.
-In many circumstances, it may be preferable to physically deliver data to a recipient using a secure storage mechanism, however this is frequently not feasible.
-The good news is that you can transmit files to other individuals using this anonymous file-sharing service without revealing any personal information about you or the recipient.
-This project is done by using HTML, CSS and JS only to create a cool Upload Files page.
-It is a fully developed light mode for all gadgets.
+>> The real estate sector is crucial to the economy of a country.
+It makes a major contribution to economic expansion.
+Additionally, it aids in the expansion of other industries.
+However, Kenya's real estate sector's performance is hampered by the low rate of ICT adoption and usage.
+The low percentage is demonstrated by the fact that some real estate companies lack websites, have bad track records, and communicate poorly with tenants.
+This project is done by using React JS  to create a cool Ui/UX.
+It uses jsonserver for the backend.
+It is a fully developed light mode for desktops.

 ### Contains